Read·Reflect·Connect

 Setting Intimacy Goals Together: Honoring God Through Sacred Connection

-Setting intimacy goals together is not unspiritual—it is an act of stewardship.
+Setting intimacy goals together is not unspiritual; it is an act of stewardship.
 It is choosing to tend what God has entrusted to you: one another.

 Intimacy Is Part of God's Design

-Scripture speaks openly about intimacy within marriage—not as something to avoid, but as something to celebrate.
-“The two shall become one flesh” is not only a spiritual truth, but a relational and physical one.
+Scripture speaks openly about intimacy within marriage — not as something to avoid, but as something to celebrate.
+"The two shall become one flesh" is not only a spiritual truth but a relational and physical one.
+Intimacy is how a husband and wife experience unity with their whole selves: heart, body, and soul.

 - Valuing emotional closeness and vulnerability